ikramhasan/MediSafe---THESIS-PROJECT/README.md

   - In order to communicate between organizations, we need to enroll anchor peers.
   - From the channels tab, click on the channel you have created, `mychannel`.
   - From the channel overview page, click on `channel details`.
 Scroll all the way down until you see `Anchor peers`.
-  - Click `Add anchor peer` and add the Insurance, Police, Repair Shop, and Shop peers.
+  - Click `Add anchor peer` and add the Insurance, Patient, Repair Doctor, and Doctor peers.
-  - Select which peers you want to join the channel, click `Insurance Peer`, `Shop Peer`, `Repair Shop Peer`, and `Police Peer`.
+  - Select which peers you want to join the channel, click `Insurance Peer`, `Doctor Peer`, `Repair Doctor Peer`, and `Patient Peer`.
   - Click <b>Add anchor peer</b>.
   - If all went well, your channel Anchor peers should look like below: